Starting the Dissertation Process

 The committee’s function is to guide you in the development of your dissertation research to ensure that it is the best contribution to the field that you can make, and that you are prepared, subsequently, to do productive independent research.
 Their responsibility includes, ultimately, judging whether your dissertation warrants the conferral of the doctoral degree.
 The responsibility of the dissertation chair is to oversee the planning, conduct and writing of your doctoral dissertation.
 This includes providing timely feedback on drafts, providing discussion of relevant theoretical and practical issues, offering direction in reading and in writing, and chairing committee meetings.

 The procedure for establishing a committee is to provide potential members with a 3-page statement of the expected focus of the dissertation work prior to meeting individually with the faculty member.
-Once you have secured agreement from committee members, you will arrange an initial meeting with them to develop your plan for passing the specialization exam.
+Once you have secured agreement from committee members, you will arrange an initial meeting with them to develop your plan for developing your dissertation proposal.